andreasdominik/ADoSnipsQnD/docs/src/makeskill.md

 # How to write a new skill

 ** This section is NOT up-to-date**

-Starting with a new skill is now down with a shell scrit which takes care od all.
+Starting with a new skill can be done by adapting the template skill to your needs.
+However, several files need to be modified.
+Therefore a shell script is provided, which takes care of the major part of the modifications.
-Please be patient and wait some days, until the documentation is fixed!

 This brief tutorials guides through the process of making a new skill from this template in Julia language.